princyraza/DinnerPartyAI/README.md

  Algorithm pseudocode :

- localSearch(currentTable,bestTable,path) :
+ localSearch(currentTable,bestTable,path) {

-  	if we explore too many table
+  	if we explore too many table{

 		return bestTable
+	}

-	if currentTable is not visited yet then
+	if currentTable is not visited yet {

 		bestTableYet <- bestTable